cloudposse/atmos/website/docs/core-concepts/components/component-inheritance.md

 Hierarchical Inheritance is a combination of Multiple Inheritance and Multilevel Inheritance.

-In Hierarchical Inheritance, every component can act as a base component for one or more child (derived) components, and each child component can inherit from one of more base components.
+In Hierarchical Inheritance, every component can act as a base component for one or more child (derived) components, and each derived component can inherit from one of more base components.

 <br/>